This article reviews the collagen peptides powder from Orgain®, whose plant-based protein powders I’m very familiar with.

 As is my custom here on heydayDo, I will provide links to all of the relevant sports science and medical resources, clinical studies, & nutritional data used in this article.

-We’ll get into the review details in a bit, and later on I’ll answer a few collagen peptides questions about weight gain & comparisons to whey.
+We’ll get into the review details in a bit, and later on I’ll answer a few collagen peptides questions about weight gain, comparisons to whey, & all sorts of collagen-related things.

 Up next I’d like to share a bit of interesting info about Orgain, the company behind this collagen protein powder we’re looking at today.